-Of course, what’s more fun than serving a piña colada with drunk umbrellas?
-It adds just the right festive flair: though of course, it tastes the same without them too.
-It tastes great no matter how you serve it!
+What’s more fun than serving a piña colada with drunk umbrellas?
+It adds just the right festive flair: though of course, it tastes great no matter how you serve it!
 We found our drink umbrellas online here: buy drink umbrellas on Amazon.

 Mixing up drinks for mixed company?
 We’ve got a version that works for kiddos, pregnant moms or anyone who wants to avoid alcohol.
-This zero proof mocktail is mighty tasty!
-Hey, it might be closer to a pineapple smoothie than a cocktail, but who’s counting?
-Go to Virgin Pina Colada.
+There are also several variations on this classic drink:

 Here’s how to make a classic piña colada: the sophisticated, grown up version of this tropical drink!
 For a simplified spin with a smoothie-like texture, go to Frozen Piña Colada.